PiotrPeca/Predicting-fire-spread-using-cellular-automata/README.md

 # Fire Spread Simulation using Cellular Automata

-A Discrete Event Simulation model that visualizes and predicts how fire spreads in Biebrza National Park using Stochastic Cellular Automata, built with the Mesa agent-based modeling framework.
+A Discrete Event Simulation model that visualizes and predicts how fire spreads using Stochastic Cellular Automata, built with the Mesa agent-based modeling framework.

 ##  Project Overview

 This project implements a cellular automaton to simulate fire spread through forested areas.
 Each cell in the grid can be in one of several states (fuel, burning, burned, or empty), and fire spreads probabilistically to neighboring cells based on their fuel type and current state.

+### Features
+- Agent-based fire spread simulation using Mesa framework
+- Real-world weather data integration via Xweather API
+- Intelligent caching system to minimize API calls
+- Professional logging using Python's logging module
+- Configurable simulation parameters
+- Comprehensive test suite

 ##  Getting Started